 Fantasma is the feminine gender noun for ghost in Italian.
 Since Galliano is the primary flavor outside of orange in the classic Harvey Wallbanger drink it’s appropriate to rely on the Italian heritage to rename the cocktail for the season.
 This recipe is my version of the classic Harvey Wallbanger.
 Many Harvey Wallbanger recipes call for 2 ounces vodka, 6 ounces orange juice and 1/4 ounce Galliano float.
 Vodka adds little to the flavor of orange juice.
 It seems rather unfair to add a mere splash of Galliano to such a tall drink, so shortening the drink and going long on spirited flavor is just the right ticket to detail in this rendition in my opinion.

-Screaming Fantasma – adapted by Cheri Loughlin from the classic Harvey Wallbanger
+Screaming Fantasma – adapted by Cheri Loughlin

 1-1/2 ounce Vodka